 You might be eligible for compensation.

 Depending on your flight, you can claim compensation from Air Canada either under Regulation EC 261/2004, which protects all flights departing from the European Union, or under Canada’s Air Passenger Protection Regulations (APPR), which protect travelers on flights to, from, or within Canada.
+Let's see in what cases you can claim compensation from Air Canada.

 Was your Air Canada flight from London to Toronto delayed?
 You might be entitled to up to €600 Air Canada flight delay compensation under EU Regulation 261/2004 (EU261) if your flight departs from a European/UK airport.
 Additionally, your Air Canada flight needs to: